Svetla Vassileva (soprano): Career

-Her repertoire includes Desdemona in Otello, Leonora in La forza del destino, Violetta in La traviata, Alice Ford in Falstaff (Verdi), the title role in Madama Butterfly, La rondine, Suor Angelica and Manon Lescaut, Liu in Turandot (Puccini), the title role in Rusalka (Dvorak), Lisa in Pique Dame, Tatiana in Yevgeni Onegin (Tchaikovsky), the title role in Francesca da Rimini (Rachmaninov) and in Francesca da Rimini (Zandonai), Nedda in Pagliacci (Leoncavallo), Zemfira in Aleko (Rachmaninoff), and many others.
+Her repertoire includes Desdemona in Otello, Leonora in La forza del destino, Violetta in La traviata, Alice Ford in Falstaff, the title role in Madama Butterfly, La rondine, Suor Angelica and Manon Lescaut, Liu in Turandot, the title role in Rusalka, Lisa in Pique Dame, Tatiana in Yevgeni Onegin, the title role in Francesca da Rimini (Rachmaninov) and in Francesca da Rimini (Zandonai), Nedda in Pagliacci, Zemfira in Aleko, and many others.
 She performs regularly at the Royal Opera House Covent Garden, the Vienna Staatsoper, La Scala in Milano as well as at the opera houses of Paris, San Francisco, Washington, Chicago, Rome, Florence, Turin, Geneva, Tokyo, Naples, Oslo, Monte Carlo, Venice and many others.

-She has worked and continues to work with conductors, such as Bruno Bartoletti, Riccardo Chailly, Daniele Gatti, Vladimir Jurowski, Nicola Luisotti, Lorin Maazel, Zubin Mehta, Riccardo Muti, Kent Nagano, Gianandrea Noseda, Daniel Oren, George Pretre, Yutake Sado, Jeffrey Tate, Yuri Temirkanov.
+She works with conductors such as Bruno Bartoletti, Riccardo Chailly, Daniele Gatti, Vladimir Jurowski, Nicola Luisotti, Lorin Maazel, Zubin Mehta, Riccardo Muti, Kent Nagano, Gianandrea Noseda, Daniel Oren, George Pretre, Yutake Sado, Jeffrey Tate, Yuri Temirkanov, Stefano Vignati.

 Critical reception

 Laura Biggs of Musical Criticism wrote that Vassileva's performance as Cio-Cio San in Madama Butterfly "delivered a luxurious spinto sound.
 It lent her character absolute command.
 Hers was a voice to be reckoned with."

-Pietro Acquafredda of "Il Giornale" wrote, "Svetla Vassileva has been one Violetta of great intensity and participation, round and intense voice, from the manual of the third act."
+Pietro Acquafredda of Il Giornale wrote, "Svetla Vassileva has been one Violetta of great intensity and participation, round and intense voice, from the manual of the third act."

-In 2010 Philip G. Hodge published an article, "Svetla Vassileva Superstars in a Superstar Production", in which he says, among others, "There is no question that Svetla Vassileva in her role as Butterfly is the star of this production", and "I don’t know or care how old Svetla Vassileva is nor how worldly and experienced she may be in real life – the person I saw on that stage was 15 years old, naïve, and totally in love with a skunk."
+In 2010 Philip G. Hodge published an article, "Svetla Vassileva Superstars in a Superstar Production", in which he says, "There is no question that Svetla Vassileva in her role as Butterfly is the star of this production", and "I don’t know or care how old Svetla Vassileva is nor how worldly and experienced she may be in real life – the person I saw on that stage was 15 years old, naïve, and totally in love with a skunk."